Skip to main content

 1. Choose a starting image

 To customize Hermes, build on ghcr.io/agent37-platform/hermes-base.
 It includes Hermes, the gateway, Chromium, and the standard toolchain.
-This example adds a CLI and a skill:
+This example adds a CLI:

 Your built image freezes its base at build time. :latest is convenient while getting started; pin a dated Hermes base tag for reproducible production rebuilds.
 Find published tags on GHCR, or read the current tag from agent37-hermes’s image_ref on GET /v1/templates.